useless-bit/Open-Package-Deploy/Documentation/user_guide.md

 Explanation of values:

-* `Direct Deployment`: If `true` the Package was manually(directly) deployed to the Agent.
+* `Direct Deployment`: If `true` the package was manually (directly) deployed to the Agent.
 If `false`, the Package is deployed through at minimum one group.
 If a Package is available through a group and as a direct deployment, it will be `true` until the deployment gets deleted.
 Then it will turn to `false` and is deployed through the group.
-* `Deployed`: `true` if the Package was successfully deployed on the Agent, otherwise `false`.
+* `Deployed`: `true` if the package was successfully deployed on the Agent, otherwise `false`.
-* `Expected Return (Value)`: Is the value specified for the Package itself.
-Defines when a package is considered successfully deployed (more infos at [When is a package successfully deployed](#when-is-a-package-successfully-deployed)).
+* `Expected Return (Value)`: Is the value specified for the package itself.
+Defines when a package is considered successfully deployed (more info at [When is a package successfully deployed](#when-is-a-package-successfully-deployed)).
 * `Actual Return (Value)`: The value returned from the package (after executing the main script).
-* `Last Deployed At/Last Deployment Time`: Time when the Package was deployed on the Agent itself.
+* `Last Deployed At/Last Deployment Time`: Time when the package was deployed on the agent.

 ![Deployment Overview](images/OPD/OPD_deployments.png)